aalfiann/reSlim/src/modules/pages/README.md

 2. Go to your reSlim server and go to directory modules
 3. Create new folder **pages** and paste all files.
 4. Done

-### This modules is already included in reSlim package